wshinevar/WISTFUL/README.md

 The data files can be found at zenodo doi.org/10.5281/zenodo.5815695.

 # Data Files
-Two zipped data file sets exist.
-HGP4 contains all calculations assuming no equilibration temperature cutoff.
-HGP4_800 contains all calculations assuming an equilibration temperature cutoff of 800 degrees C.
+Two data sets exist.
+All files with the below names exactly contain the calculations contain all calculations assuming no equilibration temperature cutoff.
+Files with the '_800' after base file name contain all calculations assuming an equilibration temperature cutoff of 800 degrees C.
 ## WISTFUL_densities_clean.mat
 This file contains the densities in kg/m^3 for all samples over the investigated range of pressure and temperature.
 ## WISTFUL_parsed_modes_clean.mat